Records / Services

-**Alarm Permit Process has not been implemented at this time, pending completion of City resolution status, until the resolution status is resolved Alarm Permits in the City of Winters are NOT required**
+**The Alarm Permit Process has not been implemented at this time, pending completion of City resolution status, until the resolution status is resolved Alarm Permits in the City of Winters are NOT required**

-Alarm Permits are required for initial installation of an alarm $28.00.
+Alarm Permits for initial installation of an alarm $31.00.

 Please fill out the form linked below.
 If you have a question regarding an alarm permit please call (530) 794-6723.

 Copies of police reports are available from the Police Department per the terms of the California Public Records Act and Section 6254 f of the California Government Code.
 Copies of reports must be obtained (with photo ID) during Winters Police Department business office hours.

 Please be advised that not all police reports are available for immediate release.
 Please note copies of court disposition for arrest reports must be obtained from the Yolo County District Attorney's Office.
 If you have a question regarding obtaining a copy of a report please call (530) 794-6720.

 If you would like a copy of a police report, please fill out the form linked below:

 If you would prefer to fill out a physical form, please visit our forms page HERE.

 Special One-day Event Permits to sell alcohol, only non profit groups may apply for the temporary one day Alcohol Beverage Control License Letter.
 When returning signed documents to the Alcohol Beverage Control Office, please include a self addressed stamped envelope if you would like the permit mailed to you.
 The permit can be displayed on site in the event of an inspection.
 It is recommended that non profit groups apply for their license letter no later then two weeks before their event.